Draft Research Plan

 |Setting||Primary care and primary care–referable settings (e.g., obstetrics/gynecology clinics, ambulatory care, family planning clinics, correctional facilities, sexually transmitted infection clinics)||

 |Country||Studies conducted in countries categorized as “high” or “very high” on the Human Development Index (as defined by the United Nations Development Programme)||

 |Study design||KQ 1: Randomized, controlled trials; before-after and ecologic studies reporting effect of implementing a widespread screening program with historical or geographic comparator; systematic reviews and meta-analyses (of included study designs)

 KQs 2, 3: Randomized, controlled trials; cohort studies; case-control studies; diagnostic accuracy studies; large case series; systematic reviews and meta-analyses (of included study designs)

 |Study quality||Fair- or good-quality studies||Poor-quality studies|

-Internet Citation: Draft Research Plan: Syphilis Infection in Pregnancy: Screening.
+Internet Citation: Draft Research Plan: Syphilis Infection in Pregnant Women: Screening.
 U.S. Preventive Services Task Force.
 June 2017.